ImagineSocialGit/engage-core/docs/config-authoring-guide.md

 - [ ] Are transactional webinar messages using `transactional:webinar`?
 - [ ] Is mortgage-specific copy isolated to mortgage-specific scopes or client overrides?
 - [ ] Are SMS messages short and supplemental?
+- [ ] Is SMS UI exposure controlled by config when relevant?
+- [ ] Are imported-contact opt-in invitations separated from normal Broadcasts?
+- [ ] Does permission invitation copy avoid hand-authored preference URLs?
 - [ ] Are client-specific keys clearly client-owned?
 - [ ] Are new keys genuinely necessary?